Copy-House/copy-house.github.io/landing/index.md

 intro_paragraphs:
   - <span class="gradient-2">Strategy</span>.
 It’s an overused word, bandied about as a smokescreen for vagueness.
-  - When done right, however, it’s transformative.
+  - When done right, however, it’s <span class="gradient-2">transformative</span>.
 Welcome to CopyHouse.
 We live, breathe and dream content and copywriting
-  - And it starts with a strategy tied as tightly to your commercial goals as your sales strategy.
+  - And it starts with a strategy tied as tightly to your <span class="gradient-2">commercial</span> goals as your sales strategy.

 image_text:
   - title: "Growth-oriented content strategy"